sipian/Concurrent-MST/final submission/Prims MST/ReadMe.txt

-To run the program execute

-g++ -pthread -std=c++11 Prims.cpp

-and give the graph input in input.txt
+To run the program give the graph input in input.txt and execute

+    make

-Graph should be undirected and connected.
+Graph should be UNDIRECTED and CONNECTED.

 Graph Representation in the file